Hecktagon/startup/notes.md

 Child:	A list of direct children	`section > p`	Any p that is a direct child of a section
 General sibling:	A list of siblings	`div ~ p`	Any p that has a div sibling
 Adjacent sibling:	A list of adjacent sibling	`div + p`	Any p that has an adjacent div sibling
+Multiple tags: `p, h1` all p and h1 tags

 ### *Class Selectors*
 If we want to stylize HTML by class we do this :